1activegeek/bootstrap-mac-os/README.md

   - most recent at top
   - load remote content false
   - setup signature
+  - Favorites:
+    - All Inboxes
+    - Smart Mailbox - Inbox only, no work (may get rid of)
+    - Flagged
+    - Send Later
+    - Meeting Invites
+    - Account Work
+    - Team East
+    - Team SA
+    - Sales
+    - Product
+    - All Sent
+  - Settings
+    - Viewing
+      - Marks all messages as read when opening
+      - Show most recent messages at the top
+    - Composing
+      - Mark messages not ending with (@traceable.ai)
+      - Undo send delay - 20 secs
+    - Signatures
+      - Set to each account
+      - Choose default signatures for each account
 - Messages
   - Enable iMessages in cloud / keep convo after close
   - Start new conversations from shawnmix@gmail.com - iMessage / Facetime